-- 9. To add exceptions, select Add a line.
-A new line appends to the bottom of the list. - 10.Select Save, from the File menu of the Exception List window.
+- 8 To add exceptions, select Add a line.
+A new line appends to the bottom of the list. - 9 Select Save, from the File menu of the Exception List window.
 The newly created exception appears alphabetically.

-IMPORTANT: Modifications to an Exception List do not affect live Intelligent Search results until you perform, a full content reindex, and the changes have been synchronized to the production environment.
-For more information, see Intelligent Search Administration Guide.
+Important!
+Modifications to an Exception List do not affect live Intelligent Search results until you:

+- 1) Commit the Dictionary changes to your Central Repository (vcroot); - 2) perform a full content re-index; and - 3) synch the changes to the production environment.

 To see the effects of a new or modified Exception List without committing, use Test Drive.